-- Increase Economic Development Administration (EDA) investment in the Region to facilitate grant awards. - Establish an Economic Development Professional Network - Support the Region's counties - Host a Regional Data Hub and Data Dashboard disruptions and challenges and is characterized by collaboration and partnerships among businesses, government agencies, and community organizations.
+- Increase Economic Development Administration (EDA) investment in the Region to facilitate grant awards. - Establish an Economic Development Professional Network - Support the Region's counties - Host a Regional Data Hub and Data Dashboard

+A resilient economic development ecosystem enables a region to adapt and thrive in the face of disruptions and challenges and is characterized by collaboration and partnerships among businesses, government agencies, and community organizations.
 These networks support the development of a diverse and sustainable economy and provide individuals and businesses with the tools and resources they need to succeed, even when faced with difficult economic circumstances.
 It supports entrepreneurship, innovation, small business development, workforce development, environmental sustainability, and social equity-recognizing that a healthy economy stems from a foundation of shared prosperity and opportunity.